breathofaether/Calculator/README.md

 # Calculator

-A responsive React.js calculator with a clean design.
+A simple, basic calculator app built using React.